Qwant: Mozilla Foundation

 On 4 July 2016, Qwant announced a global partnership with the Mozilla Foundation.
 A new version of the Firefox web browser resulted from this partnership, specifically optimized for the use of Qwant.
 On 2 August 2016, a mobile version was also made available.
 On this occasion, Qwant said it wanted to reach “5% to 8% market share on the continent by 2018–2019” and "achieve €2.5 million in sales" in 2016.
 Continuing this partnership, a Qwant app for Android and iOS smartphones was released, based on a fully open source fork of Mozilla Firefox.

 Qwant's extension for Mozilla Firefox is on the list of free software recommended by the French State as part of the overall modernization of its information systems.
 While it is published under MIT/X11 license, the engine itself is not open source.

+Fairphone

+Qwant announced that it would be the default search engine in the Fairphone 2 smartphone, after partnering with Fairphone.

 Inria

 Qwant partnered with Inria for research on Internet research technologies that respect privacy.